mzaman95/tech-prep/docs/React.md

 }
 ```

-**6. What is the most important rule React has with regards to props?**
+#### What is the most important rule React has with regards to props?

 Props are read-only.
 All React components must act like pure functions with respect to their props.

-**7. What can be done in React as a workaround to having read-only props?**
+#### What can be done in React as a workaround to having read-only props?

 State can be utilized.
 State allows React components to change their output over time in response to user actions, network responses, and anything else, without violating this rule.